Generalizing Riemann curvature to Regge metrics: Numerical examples

 \section{Numerical examples}

 In this section we show that the theoretical convergence rates from Corollary~\ref{cor:conv_Riemann_int} are sharp, in as far as can be confirmed by numerical experiments.
 All experiments were performed in the open source finite element software NGSolve\footnote{\href{www.ngsolve.org}{www.ngsolve.org}} \cite{Sch97,Sch14}, where the Regge elements are available.
+For reproducibility, the code and computational results are publicly available in~\cite{GNSW2026}.

+We consider three examples in dimension $N=3$ on the unit cube $\Omega=(-1,1)^3$.
+In the first two cases, the Riemannian metric $g$ is induced by an embedding into $\R^4$.
+More precisely, we consider embeddings of the form